How to Install RPM Packages on Ubuntu

 sudo alien [package_name].rpm

-Replace [package_name] with the full name of the package you want to convert.
-You can list the contents of the directory with the ls command and copy the package name for the command above.
+Replace [package_name] with the full name of the package to convert.
+List the contents of the directory with the ls command and copy the package name for the command above.
 For example:

 Converting the .rpm package to a .deb package in Ubuntu using the alien utility.

-Note: You need to log in as a user with sudo access to install packages on Ubuntu.
+Note: Log in as a user with sudo access to install packages on Ubuntu.

-Once the conversion has run its course, use the following syntax to install the .deb package:
+Once the conversion completes, use the following syntax to install the DEB package:

 sudo dpkg -i [package_name].deb